Using the binary log to find the source of a .NET dependency

 MSBuild Structured Log Viewer - Search NuGet packages and filesMSBuild Structured Log Viewer - Search NuGet packages and files

-The search syntax is powerful, read more at MSBuildStructuredLog Wiki - Search Syntax.
-In a nutshell, you can search for package name, package files, or package version.
+The search syntax is powerful.
+Read more at MSBuildStructuredLog Wiki - Search Syntax.
+In short, you can search by package name, package files, or package version.

 Do you have a question or a suggestion about this post?
 Contact me!